 Vegan Guide to Myanmar

-This vegan guide to Myanmar is a round up of some of the hotels we stayed in and vegan food we ate whilst in Myanmar that is not included in our more extensive, vegan guide to Yangon and vegan guide to Bagan.
-If we’ve missed anything we should have sampled or anywhere we should have visited please let us know in the comments at the bottom and we will be sure to check it out when we return…
+This vegan guide to Myanmar is a round up of some of the hotels we stayed in and vegan food we ate whilst in Myanmar that is not included in our more extensive, Vegan Guide to Yangon and Vegan Guide to Bagan.
+If we’ve missed anything we should have sampled or anywhere we should have visited please let us know in the comments at the bottom and we’ll be sure to check it out when we return…

 Junction of 26th and 66th Street

-Our time in Mandalay was short but we were lucky enough to spend it at the brand new Hilton Mandalay where we were very well catered for as vegan guests.
-Dinner was a vegan extravaganza (read Moat entry below) and breakfast offered a mix of the usual suspects including fruit, toast, cereal, soya milk and coffee etc but the star of the show were the dishes that the team prepared for us when we told them that all four of us were vegan.
+Our time in Mandalay was short but we were lucky enough to spend it at the brand new Hilton Mandalay where we were well catered for as vegan guests.
+Dinner was a vegan extravaganza (read Moat entry below) and breakfast offered a mix of the usual suspects including fruit, toast, cereal, soya milk and coffee etc but the star of the show was the dishes that the team prepared for us when we told them we were vegan.

-We enjoyed dishes including a delicious butter bean curry, fried (naughty but nice) Chinese donuts, Indian lentil vadai and roti stuffed with flavoursome and spicy chick peas.
-So much vegan food with inspiration from the cuisines of India and Myanmar was the perfect way to prepare for a long day of travel.
+We enjoyed traditional local soups, a delicious butter bean curry, fried (naughty but nice) Chinese donuts, Indian lentil vadai and roti stuffed with flavoursome and spicy chick peas.
+So much vegan food with inspiration from the cuisines of India and Myanmar; the perfect way to prepare for a long day of travel.

 Here you can read a detailed review from our time at Hilton Mandalay.